 One more important thing to be considered is about the warranty.
 Mostly on some reviews, engineered hardwood flooring is covered by a 50-year limited lifetime warranty.

 Make sure that the warranty does not only cover construction but also surface layer defects.
 There are so many reputable suppliers & manufacturers.
 So, you have to search the best one.

 Let’s reviews some of the best engineered hardwood flooring brands:

 This online retailer offers unfinished & prefinished engineered hardwood flooring.
 They also offer various wood species that comes in different sizes and styles.
 Tigerwood & Brazilian Teak are some of the best options.

 Many homeowners & contractors recommend this retailer because of the satisfying products & services.
 Hurst Hardwoods also offers competitive prices that range from 3 to 6 dollars per square foot.

 In addition, the company also gives fast & reliable shipping as well as a 30-year warranty for residential installation, except installation over radiant heating.

 Both solid and engineered hardwood is carried by this site.
 Many top-quality products are offered.
 The cost ranges from 3 to 10 dollars per square foot.
 It depends on the quality of the product.
 For more detailed information, you can go to their official web.

-This one is appropriate for you who want eco-friendly engineered hardwood flooring.
+This one is appropriate for you who want eco-friendly engineered hardwood flooring based on reviews.
 Since their products are FSC-certified & zero-VOC, they fit well in all environments.